TwilCynder/startgg-api-programs/guide/ranking.md

 `download/downloadUserInfo.js -f data/slugs.txt -o data/users.json`

 ### Checking all the events they entered during the season
 Now, we want to know all the events they entered during the season.
-To fetch that, use `node eventsEntered.js -f data/slugs.txt -o data/events.txt --start_date <start of season date> --end_date <end of season date> --format csv -u`, with the appropriate dates, in the yyyy-mm-dd format.
+To fetch that, use `node eventsEntered.js -f data/slugs.txt -o data/events.txt --start-date <start of season date> --end-date <end of season date> --format csv -u`, with the appropriate dates, in the yyyy-mm-dd format.
 If you only want events running a specific game (and I'm pretty sure you want), you can add `-g <game slug or URL>` ; the url is tat of the game's page on start.gg (search for the game in start.gg's search bar)
 You can also filter events using some blacklisted words, by adding `-b <filtered word>`.
 For example, you can use `-b session -b amateur -b ladder` to filter session bracket, ladders and amateur brackets (or at least, events with these words in their names), which you usually don't want in a ranking data.
 Finally `-O` removes online events.